 Accessibility to Learning Resources

 Structured coursework, immersion experiences, and access to native signers can dramatically accelerate learning.
-In-person classes, online tutorials, one-on-one tutoring, and apps now make sign language more accessible than ever.
+In-person classes, online tutorials, one-on-one tutoring, and dedicated apps now make sign language more accessible than ever.
 Formal university programs, community college classes, and Deaf community events offer different learning pathways and speeds.

 Frequency and Quality of Practice